ainumaisarah/OSProject/README.md

 ***Questions:***

 1. Describe what is busybox and what is command switch **--name** is for? . ***(2 mark)*** <br>
-    **busybox :** A lightweight software utility that combines many common Unix/Linux commands into a single executable file.
-It is often used in embedded systems and Docker containers because it provides essential commands without the need for a full operating system, keeping the environment small and efficient. <br>
+    a) **busybox :** A lightweight software utility that combines many common Unix/Linux commands into a single executable file.
+It is often used in embedded systems and Docker containers because it provides essential commands without the need for a full operating system, keeping the environment small and efficient. <br><br>
-    **--name :** Allows you to assign a specific name to a container instead of relying on Docker's default random names.
+    b) **--name :** Allows you to assign a specific name to a container instead of relying on Docker's default random names.
 This makes it easier to identify, manage, and reference the container later. <br>
 3. Explore the network using the command ```docker network ls```, show the output of your terminal. ***(1 mark)***<br>
 <img src="./images/ls.png" width="70%"> <br><br>
 4. Using ```docker inspect c1``` and ```docker inspect c2``` inscpect the two network.
 What is the gateway of bluenet and rednet.? ***(1 mark)*** <br>
-   c1 : 172.18.0.1 <br>
+   bluenet(c1) : 172.18.0.1 <br>
-   c2 : 172.19.0.1 <br>
+   rednet(c2) : 172.19.0.1 <br>
    <img src="./images/c1.png" width="70%"> <br>
    <img src="./images/c2.png" width="70%"> <br>
    <br>